nawing/termux-nodejs-connect-wifi-thermal-printer/README.md

 ### 2. Run Node.js as an HTTP Server to listen input from your other applications to trigger local connection to print to wifi thermal printer

-View your connection status and control connections from http://localhost:3000
+View your connection status and control connections from http://localhost:3000 or just run 'npm start'
+You can edit the web socket url and printer IP address

 ```bash
 # Install nmap on your termux first